Cuamba Solar Power Station: Overview

 The power station has a capacity of 20 megawatts, to be sold directly to the Electricidade de Moçambique (EDM), the state-owned electricity utility company, under a 25 year power purchase agreement.
 The EPC contract includes the construction of a transmission line measuring 400 m, connecting this power station and its storage facility to an existing 33/110 kV substation, where the generated energy will enter the Mozambican national electricity grid.
 It is anticipated that the solar farm will enable the country forego the emissions of 630,000 tonnes of carbon dioxide (CO2) over the next 25 years, effective the date of commercial commissioning.

 Developers

-The power station is under development by a special purpose vehicle company, which we will describe as Cuamba Solar Company (CSC).
+The power station was developed by a special purpose vehicle company, which we will describe as Cuamba Solar Company (CSC).
 CSC owns the power station.
 For the first five years of the life of the power station, TSK Group of Spain, the EPC contractor will operate and maintain the power station, before handing over to the owners.
 The table below illustrates the shareholding in the special purpose vehicle entity.

+Construction cost, funding and time table

+The cost of construction is reported as US$36 million.
+Loan support was provided by Emerging Africa Infrastructure Fund (EAIF) ($19 million) and Viability Gap Funding (VGF) ($7 million).
+EAIF and VGF are both subsidiaries of the Private Infrastructure Development Group (PIDG).
+The power station was commercially commissioned in September 2023.